Panel For Example Panel For Example Panel For Example

 PTFE's thermal stability allows it to withstand temperatures up to 260°C, making it suitable for harsh environments like aerospace and industrial process control.
 Additionally, its chemical resistance ensures durability when exposed to oils, grease, or corrosive reagents, enhancing reliability in medical devices and military equipment.

 However, PTFE's softness requires specialized manufacturing processes, such as controlled lamination and precise drilling, to maintain dimensional stability.
-These challenges can increase production costs, but the performance benefits often outweigh the expense for critical applications.
+These challenges can increase the custom PCB board cost, but the performance benefits often outweigh the expense for critical applications.

 PTFE-pcb-VS-fr4-pcb